Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Stability of minima and linear rates

 \section{Stability of minima and linear rates}

-In this section, we consider two types of algorithmic questions: the stability of minima and local convergence rates.
-We review some classical arguments, taking this opportunity to generalize and adapt some of them to accommodate non-isolated minima.
+In this section, we consider two types of algorithmic questions: the stability of minima and standard local convergence rates.
+We review some necessary classical arguments, taking this opportunity to generalize some of them to accommodate non-isolated minima.
 This will serve us well to analyze algorithms in Section~\ref{sec:super-linear-conv}.